 Corticosteroids can also be taken as a tablet, or an injection into the muscle, to help lots of joints.
 But doctors are usually cautious about this because the medicine can cause significant side effects if used for a long time, and psoriasis can flare up when you stop using it.

 Disease-modifying anti-rheumatic drugs (DMARDs)

 Disease-modifying anti-rheumatic drugs (DMARDs) are medicines that block the effects of the chemicals released when your immune system attacks your joints.

 They can help ease your symptoms and slow the progression of psoriatic arthritis.
 The earlier you start taking a DMARD, the more effective it will be.

 It can take several weeks or months to notice a DMARD working, so it's important to keep taking the medicine, even if it does not seem to be working at first.

 Biological treatments are a newer type of treatment for psoriatic arthritis.
 You may be offered one of these treatments if DMARDs have not worked or are not suitable.

 Biological treatments work by stopping particular chemicals in the blood activating the immune system to attack the lining of the joints.

-Biological medicines that might be recommended include adalimumab, apremilast, certolizumab, etanercept and tofacitinib.
+Some of the biological medicines that might be recommended are adalimumab, apremilast, certolizumab, etanercept, risankizumab and tofacitinib.